postlight/parser/src/extractors/custom/README.md

     ...
 ```

-As you might guess, the selectors key provides an array of selectors that Mercury will check to find your title text.
+As you might guess, the selectors key provides an array of selectors that Postlight Parser will check to find your title text.
 In our `ExampleExtractor`, we're saying that the title can be found in the text of an `h1` header with a class name of `hed`.

 The selector you choose should return one element.
-If more than one element is returned by your selector, it will fail (and Mercury will fall back to its generic extractor).
+If more than one element is returned by your selector, it will fail (and Parser will fall back to its generic extractor).

 Because the `selectors` property returns an array, you can write more than one selector for a property extractor.
 This is particularly useful for sites that have multiple templates for articles.
-If you provide an array of selectors, Mercury will try each in order, falling back to the next until it finds a match or exhausts the options (in which case it will fall back to its default generic extractor).
+If you provide an array of selectors, Parser will try each in order, falling back to the next until it finds a match or exhausts the options (in which case it will fall back to its default generic extractor).

 #### Selecting an attribute